IBM-Cloud/ibm-developer-extension-vscode/README.md

-# Bluemix for VS Code
+# Bluemix Dev Extension for VS Code

-This extension provides capabilities for IBM Bluemix from directly within the VS Code editor.
-Use the command palette to quickly access all `bx dev` commands, without the need to leave the editor context.
+This extension provides capabilities for the IBM Bluemix [developer cli](https://console.ng.bluemix.net/docs/cloudnative/dev_cli.html) from directly within the VS Code editor.
+Use the VS Code command palette to quickly access all `bx dev` commands, without the need to leave the editor's context.

 Sample Usage: https://youtu.be/aGOXbEOMinE

+## Changelog

+- *v0.0.5* - first public release

 ## Usage